sahithyandev/s3/src/content/docs/artificial-intelligence/07-learning-agent.md

 next: true
 ---

+An improvement over "agent"s.
+Learns from its experiences.

 ### Performance element

 Takes in percepts and decides on actions.
 What is meant by "agent" until now.